FAQ

 There are many reasons why you may need to use a mailing address that isn’t your legal one.
 You can always use the mailing address for a trusted person in your life, your work address, or the address of wherever you are currently staying or living.
 If you run into any issues when entering your address, reach out to our team at 628-899-4662 or support@together.takemehome.org.

-At this time, there is no reason to believe that hormone therapy impacts the accuracy of results from the OraQuick® In-Home HIV Test.
+At this time, there is no reason to believe that hormone therapy impacts the accuracy of results from either of the HIV self-tests we offer.

 Shipping